-With the PRD being kept on continuously 24/7, the approximate battery life is a little over one (1) year.
+With the PRD being kept on continuously 24/7 and actively used, the approximate battery life is up to one (1) year.
+When not being actively used, for example multiple PRDs each on a purse awaiting use, the battery life is extended as the PRD goes into a standby state awaiting usage.
 Battery life will vary based on usage and the number of alerts received per day.
 The chart above gives a full analysis of the approximate battery life depending on the default settings or adjusted configuration (distance setting and alert tune).

 Note: The PRD is designed to continuously search for the phone if the PRD is moving.
 So, if the PRD is on the move for extended periods of time, and the phone is out of range, the battery will drain at a faster than average rate, thus reducing its life.
 This might be typical of professions where people are on their feet for eight (8) hours without their phone (as noted by the red line in the graph above).

 Exposing the PRD to excessive temperatures (above 140ºF), such as leaving it on a car dash on a sunny day, will significantly reduce battery life or exceed safe temperatures for the battery.
 (Please see the Battery Safety section below.)

 If the PRD is no longer sending out alerts or the button appears to be functioning incorrectly, check to make sure the PRD's outer case is properly snapped into place.
 If the case is not completely closed, the PRD may malfunction.
 If the PRD still does not work, the battery most likely needs to be replaced.